-- 1. obtain knowledge of sustainable development goals for the global society by 2030. - 2. have a more comprehensive and more in-depth understanding of the relationship between education and sustainable development in the global community and the context of East Asia. - 3. reconsider critically about the current policies and practices of education in/for sustainable development in East Asia. - 4. raise a blueprint for educational development in/for SDGs in East Asia.
+- 1. obtain knowledge of sustainable development goals for the global society by 2030. - 2. have a more comprehensive and more in-depth understanding of the relationship between education and sustainable development in the global community and the context of East Asia. - 3. reconsider critically about the current policies and practices of education in/for sustainable development in East Asia. - 4. raise a blueprint to frame a new social contract for education and development in/for SDGs in East Asia.